 We have all heard the saying, "It's hard to see the forest through the trees."
 When pruning, it's hard to see the tree through the forest of water sprouts.

-When looking at a tree that needs to be pruned, it can be overwhelming to see all of the branches and to decide which need to be removed.
-Just grab your pruning shears and thin the water sprouts and half the battle is done.
+When looking at a tree that needs to be pruned, it can be overwhelming to see all of the branches and to decide which of them needs to be removed and which ones should remain.
+One of the easiest steps to pruning fruit trees is to just grab your pruning shears and thin the water sprouts.
+After that, half the battle is done, but it's important to know the difference between fruit trees that develop their fruit on spurs, like apples and pears, and fruit trees that develop fruit on watersprouts, like peaches, apricots, and cherries.